 While there has been a growing desire for deal “playbooks” over the last few years, the notion of playbooks has begun to take on a more negative connotation in industry due to the fact that no two deals are exactly alike.

-It is impossible to have a post merger integration template for every aspect of a deal because all deals involve different people, emotions, products, and risks.
+It is impossible to have a pmi template for every aspect of a deal because all deals involve different people, emotions, products, and risks.
 Even if your target company looks very similar to a past target company, you must consider that a current deal could be different because you, as the acquiring company, may have changed.
 One could even go as far as to say that the desire to follow an M&A integration playbook is dangerous to the deal itself as it can cause tunnel vision, hurting big picture alignment and customer relations and failing to recognize the uniqueness of each deal - all of which will jeopardize maximizing the value of the deal.
-Instead of turning to playbooks, try to shift your mindset to being a bit more Agile, or flexible, and consider frameworks and other post merger integration tools.
+Instead of turning to playbooks, try to shift your mindset to being a bit more Agile, or flexible, and consider frameworks and other pmi tools.